Algebraic to exponential decay of spatial correlations in one-dimensional and confined hard-core fluids: A Laplace-pole analysis: Acknowledgments

 \section{Acknowledgments}

-The authors acknowledge financial support from Grant No.~PID2024-156352NB-I00 funded by MCIU/AEI/10.13039/501100011033/FEDER, UE and from Grant No.~GR24022 funded by the Junta de Extremadura (Spain) and by European Regional Development Fund (ERDF) ``A way of making Europe.''
-A.M.M. is grateful to the Spanish Ministerio de Ciencia e Innovaci\'on for a fellowship PRE2021-097702.
+The authors acknowledge financial support from Grant No.~PID2024-156352NB-I00 funded by MCIU/AEI/10.13039/501100011033 and by ERDF/EU, and from Grant No.~GR24022 funded by the Junta de Extremadura (Spain), A.M.M. is grateful to the Spanish Ministerio de Ciencia e Innovaci\'on for Fellowship No. PRE2021-097702.